syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 Once the Ready column reports `1/1`, press <kbd>Ctrl</kbd>+<kbd>C</kbd> to exit the watch mode.

 ### Register the cluster with Kratix

-With the Worker cluster ready, you can now register it with Kratix.
-Note that the order of operations here is not important; you could have registered the Worker first and then followed th steps above.
-Kratix would have scheduled to the State Store path representing the Worker cluster, and the state would eventually be applied to a Worker.
+With the worker cluster ready, you can now register it with Kratix.
+Note that the order of operations here is not important; you could have registered the worker first and then followed th steps above.
+Kratix would have scheduled to the State Store path representing the worker cluster, and the state would eventually be applied to a worker.

-To register a cluster, create a `Destination` object on your Platform cluster:
+To register a cluster, create a `Destination` object on your platform cluster:

 ```yaml
 cat <<EOF | kubectl --context $PLATFORM apply --filename -